Checklist for New International students

 - Your CAS letter - You may be asked to show your CAS on arrival in the UK

-- Your medical card - You may be asked to show a medical card or a TB screening certificate (depending on your country of origin) on arrival in the UK
+- Your TB certificate - You may be asked to show a TB screening certificate (depending on your country of origin) on arrival in the UK

 - Documentary evidence of your finances and ability to pay your fees and support yourself whilst living in the UK